Easement Acquisition

 Acquisition

-• We’ll provide you with a written offer at fair market value to begin the negotiation for each property easement acquisition
+• We’ll provide you with a written offer of fair market value to begin the negotiation for each easement acquisition.

 Using the Pipeline Easement After Construction

-Following construction, the landowner will be able to make use of the easement, though with some minor restrictions.
-Uses that are incompatible with a pipeline include:
+Following construction, the landowner will be able to make use of the easement, though with some restrictions.
+Uses within the easement area that are incompatible with a pipeline include:

 • Construction of permanent structures.